pavandv9/core-api/README.md

 ### API Automation Framework
 API Framework is developed using HttpClients for api handliing, SpringFramework for Database connection and sending Mail.
 ## Initial Setup
-1. Clone the core-api and import to any IDE `git clone https://github.com/pavandv9/core-api.git`.
-2. Create your testing maven project, add testng dependency, add below dependency and build it.
+1. Create your testing maven project, add testng dependency, add below dependency and build it.
 ``` maven
 <dependency>
 	<groupId>dv</groupId>